Architectural search optimization for digital publishers

 We now appear in the top-10 search results for over 120 Supreme Court cases.
 For some cases, we outperform supremecourt.gov, harvardlawreview.org, americanbar.org, and yalelawjournal.org.

-When it comes to traffic, the numbers speak for themselves.
 If we compare the year since we launched the Case Index to the previous year, organic sessions increased by 300,000 users, a gain of over 44%.
 Views from search increased by 32.6%, bringing the total to 1.9 million.

 This whole process began with Tallest Tree’s audit.
 It was supremely impressive from an analysis standpoint—the technical teardown and strategy immediately established credibility.
 And unlike reports some consultants produce, Tallest Tree’s recommendations were bespoke to us.

-- Having SEO expertise in the mix when we’re talking about marketing and content has been a huge help and value for the Federalist Society.
+Having SEO expertise in the mix when we’re talking about marketing and content has been a huge help and value for the Federalist Society.
 We’d otherwise be leaving a lot of value on the table.
 At its best, SEO is technical knowledge combined with understanding of how people actually use content.

 We feel like there’s much more direction to our website work—we’re no longer just fixing broken things.
 We now have the goal of lifting up all of our content, rather than simply maintenance.
+On top of the expertise, Cord is a personable guy.
+Consultants can be condescending or prone to drowning you in jargon, but Tallest Tree never did that.

 We wouldn’t have started an SEO project unless we were confident that we’d see results.
 After working with Cord and Tallest Tree Digital on our Google Ad Grant campaigns, we felt confident moving forward with a project to improve our SEO.